-2017 World Table Tennis Championships will start in about two months.
-National teams have already started to configure their line-up for the event and the bets start to be placed.
+The 2017 World Table Tennis Championships will start in about two months.
+National teams have already started to configure their line-up for the event and the bets are being placed.

-It seems that Men’s Singles Championship will be disputed by Ma Long and Fan Zhendong, with the consent of the rest of the Chinese National Team.
-Women’s Singles competition will probably have a Chinese champion as well, being her Ding Ning or Liu Shiwen.
-In fact, the chances of having a Chinese podium are quite high.
+It seems that the Men’s Singles Championship will be disputed by Ma Long and Fan Zhendong, with the consent of the rest of the Chinese National Team.
+The Women’s Singles competition will probably have a Chinese champion as well, her being Ding Ning or Liu Shiwen.
+In fact, the chances of having an all-Chinese podium are quite high.

 And this is not a coincidence.
-History agrees with the general opinion.
+History backs up this general opinion.

 WTTC Recent history

-Let’s take a look at the results of the last ten World Championships which took place along the last 20 years:
+Let’s take a look at the results from the ten World Championships which took place over the last 20 years:

 |1997 Manchester||Jan Ove Waldner||Vladimir Samsonov||Kong Longhui, Yan Sen|